 Have you experimented with quilting feathers?

 You might enjoy this curved piecing tutorial.
-Come back to the Bluprint blog tomorrow to learn how to put your selvages to use.
+Come back to the Craftsy blog tomorrow to learn how to put your selvages to use.